 Mistake #5: Taking an early morning flight from Kochi and missing out on Kochi sightseeing

-Cochin Tour Packages offers visitors Forts, palaces, museums, old churches, cool backwaters, palm fringed lagoons, beaches and the practicality of a contemporary metro and if you take a morning flight from Kochi you may miss out on all these.
-It is better to opt for an evening flight from Kochi and devote the last day for Kochi sightseeing without staying in Kochi for a single night.
-If you plan this with a previous night stay in houseboat with a checkout at 9:30 , then it would be really great to maximise your experience.
+Cochin Tour Packages offers visitors Forts, palaces, museums, old churches, cool backwaters, palm-fringed lagoons, beaches and the practicality of a contemporary metro and if you take a morning flight from Kochi you may miss out on all these on your holiday in Kerala.
+It is better to opt for an evening flight from Kochi and devote the last day to Kochi sightseeing without staying in Kochi for a single night.
+If you plan this with a previous night stay in a houseboat with the checkout at 9:30, then it would be really great to maximise your experience.